airyhq/airy/infrastructure/README.md

 ## Networking

-As the Airy core platform runs in Kubernetes, we have created one service which exposes the [Istio](https://istio.io/) ingress controller, located inside Minikube.
+As the Airy Core Platform runs in Kubernetes, we have created one service which exposes the [Istio](https://istio.io/) ingress controller, located inside Minikube.
 Through that ingress controller, all the internal services are exposed and can be accessed from outside of Minikube.

 Since Minikube usually runs on your local computer, where it is not exposed to the public network, we have included an ngrok client, which exposes the webhooks to which Facebook or other external parties can send events.

 ## Prepared images

-We have packaged the whole core platform in a [Vagrant](https://www.vagrantup.com/) image (box), which is hosted in an s3 bucket in AWS.
+We have packaged the whole Airy Core Platform in a [Vagrant](https://www.vagrantup.com/) image (box), which is hosted in an s3 bucket in AWS.
 The `bootstrap.sh` script pulls this box and runs it on the local machine.

-The image is created with `Packer` and the code for it is in the `image.vagrant.airy.json` file.
+The image is created with [Packer](https://www.packer.io/) and the code for it is in the `image.vagrant.airy.json` file.